 Fremantle & Perth CBD

-Unsurprisingly, What The Bao dish out some of Perth’s best bao.
-From Japanese panko chicken to soft shell crab and a delish duck option, these are easily one of our top picks when wandering around the Freo markets.
+Unsurprisingly (their name says it all), What The Bao is notorious for serving up some of the most tantalising bao that Perth has to offer.
+From Japanese panko chicken to soft shell crab and roasted duck dressed with hoisin, these guys are easily one of our top picks when navigating the eateries of the Freo markets.

-Miss Chow’s might call them snacks on their menu but you know as well as I do that these are bao and they are bloody good.
-Our pick is the duck, but the chicken and tofu are also delish!
+Miss Chow’s might call them 'snacks' on their menu but you know as well as we do that these pocket rockets make main meals quake in their boots (or bowls).
+Our pick is the pork bao, but the chicken, soft shell crab, and tofu versions are also delish.
+Why not fill yourself to the brim and order one of each?

 Old Lane Street Eats

-If you haven’t been to Old Lane Street Eats yet, then stop what you’re doing and go there right now.
-Then go straight to the baos and buns section of the menu and get the marmite chicken bao and the roti John.
+If you haven’t been to Old Lane Street Eats yet, then stop what you’re doing, grab your wallet and take the quickest mode of transport there right now.
+Upon arrival (after studying the menu on your way, of course), head straight to the 'baos and buns' section and order the marmite chicken bao and the roti John.
 Your life will never be the same again.

 The Guildford Hotel